Prince Charles Has Two Men Help Him Get Dressed Every Morning and Iron His Shoelaces

 “On one occasion, he rang me from his library and he said, ‘Oh Paul, a letter from the queen seems to have fallen into my wastepaper bin.
 Would you pick it out?’”
 Burrell shared.

 There is one claim about his behavior that the Prince of Wales has denied and it’s that he brings his own toilet seat with him when he travels.

-The claim was made in Tom Bowers 2018 biography titled Rebel Prince, The Power, Passion and Defiance Of Prince Charles.
-In it, Bowers wrote that the royal brings along his own seat and luxury toilet paper when he takes trips abroad.
+The claim was made in Tom Bower 2018 biography titled Rebel Prince, The Power, Passion and Defiance Of Prince Charles.
+In it, Bower wrote that the royal brings along his own seat and luxury toilet paper when he takes trips abroad.